gromacs/gromacs/docs/user-guide/mdrun-performance.rst

 The supported vector lengths are 128, 256, 512 and 1024.
 Since the SIMD short-range non-bonded kernels only support up to 16 floating point numbers per SIMD vector, 1024 bits vector length is only valid in double precision (e.g. ``-DGMX_DOUBLE=on``).
-Note that even if `mdrun` does check the SIMD vector length at runtime, running with a different vector length than the one used at CMake time is undefined behavior, and `mdrun` might crash before reaching the check (that would abort with a user-friendly error message).
+Note that even if :ref:`mdrun <gmx mdrun>` does check the SIMD vector length at runtime, running with a different vector length than the one used at CMake time is undefined behavior, and :ref:`mdrun <gmx mdrun>` might crash before reaching the check (that would abort with a user-friendly error message).

 Process(-or) level parallelization via OpenMP